jamesmunns/lab-notebook/src/projects/calculator.md

 * [TCWIN 2020 Smart LEDs](https://lcsc.com/product-detail/Light-Emitting-Diodes-LED_TCWIN-TC2020RGB-3CJH-TX1812Z5_C784564.html)
     * These are used for the Key lighting as well as the bar at the bottom
     * They seem to take 5mA each, for a total of 215mA for the whole board (43 LEDs/board)

+See my parts pages for more details about the [switches and keycaps](./../parts/switches/kailh-1350.md), and for the [smart leds](./../parts/leds/smart-leds.md).

 I might use black keycaps for the numbers, and clear keycaps for the "meta" keys.
 TBD.